 Florida is your golden ticket to world-famous theme parks, scorching sunshine, and beaches you’ll never want to leave.

-Holidays to Florida 2026 - Best Bits
+Holidays to Florida 2026 Highlights

-🎢 Home to Walt Disney World, Universal Orlando and 19 other theme parks — this is the undisputed world capital of family fun
+🎢 Home to Walt Disney World, Universal Orlando and 19 other theme parks, this is the undisputed world capital of family fun

 🏖️ Over 800 miles of sandy coastline, from the buzzing shores of South Beach to the sugar-white sands of Clearwater

-🍽️ A food scene that goes way beyond burgers — think fresh stone crab, Cuban sandwiches in Little Havana and key lime pie that'll change your life
+🍽️ A food scene that goes way beyond burgers, think fresh stone crab, Cuban sandwiches in Little Havana and key lime pie that'll change your life

-✈️ One of the easiest long-haul jollies from the UK — direct flights from most major airports, no visa needed (just a quick ESTA) and everyone speaks English
+✈️ One of the easiest long-haul jollies from the UK, direct flights from most major airports, no visa needed (just a quick ESTA) and everyone speaks English

-Good to Know
+Good To Know

-☀️ Florida lives up to its Sunshine State nickname with average highs of 28-33°C in summer and a pleasant 15-25°C in winter — you're looking at around 230 days of sunshine a year
+☀️ Florida lives up to its Sunshine State nickname with average highs of 28-33°C in summer and a pleasant 15-25°C in winter, you're looking at around 230 days of sunshine a year

-💵 A pint will set you back around $7-9, and a sit-down meal at a casual restaurant runs about $15-25 per person — though portions are massive, so you'll get your money's worth.
+💵 A pint will set you back around $7-9, and a sit-down meal at a casual restaurant runs about $15-25 per person, though portions are massive, so you'll get your money's worth.
 Don't forget to budget for tipping (15-20% is standard)

-🐊 Florida is home to an estimated 1.3 million wild alligators — more than any other US state.
+🐊 Florida is home to an estimated 1.3 million wild alligators, more than any other US state.
 You're most likely to spot them in the Everglades, but they pop up in golf course ponds and hotel pools too

 🏨 Where’s the Best Place to Stay in Florida?